Apply to Face Blog

 Notes

-Because you get vastly different types of sausagemeat then it is important to try tsps of the mixture by frying in olive oil to get your seasoning right.
-Some are heavy on the salt and pepper already so hold back until you are in control of it.
+Because you get vastly different types of sausagemeat then it is important to try a tsp of the mixture by frying in oil to get your seasoning right.

 It's best to have a thickness of stuffing about 4 cm so choose your dish accordingly.
 Mine is 18 cm x 25 cm